Sorting by

 Barclays Retirement Interest-Only Mortgage (RIO Mortgage)

-The Barclays retirement interest-only mortgage is designed for older homeowners who wish to borrow money against their property while making interest-only payments during their lifetime.
+The Barclays retirement interest-only mortgage is designed for older homeowners who wish to borrow against their property while making interest-only payments for life.
 The principal loan amount is repaid when the property is sold, either upon the homeowner’s death or when they move into long-term care.

-• Interest-only payments: Pay only the interest each month, keeping monthly payments lower.
+• Interest-only payments: Pay only the interest each month to keep monthly payments lower.

 • Fixed end date: The loan typically has a fixed end date, providing certainty in financial planning.